Best running shorts for women in 2025

 Tight running shorts will typically be more aerodynamic, but less ventilated.
 However, running shorts are made from breathable and moisture-wicking materials, so this shouldn’t prove too much fo a problem.
 One style isn’t better than the other, it’s about finding the right running shorts for you, your needs, and your preferences.

 Looking to complete the ensemble?
-Check out our favourite women’s running tops, best sports bras for running, and best running jackets.
+Check out our guide to the best running jackets.